CopperEgg/apidocs/revealmetrics/dashboards.md

 {% highlight sh %}
 Dashboard Hash
   {
-    "id":80,                      # unique dashboard id assigned by RevealMetrics "name":"SingleProbe",         # the display name of this dashboard, string "data":{                      # the widget data hash, containing two key-value pairs "widgets":{                 # a hash of widgets,
+    "id":80,                      # unique dashboard id assigned by CopperEgg "name":"SingleProbe",         # the display name of this dashboard, string "data":{                      # the widget data hash, containing two key-value pairs "widgets":{                 # a hash of widgets,
-        "1":{                     # each hash has a unique, RevealMetrics-provided numeric key "type":"metric",                                        #
+        "1":{                     # each hash has a unique, CopperEgg-provided numeric key "type":"metric",                                        #
           "style":"value",                                        #
           "label":"TestProbe",                                    # a widget hash,as defined above